impusehgal/landlord-project/README.md

 All code in this repository is available under the [MIT License](https://opensource.org/licenses/MIT).
 The data file in the output/ directory is available under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) license.
 All files in the data/ directory are released into the public domain.

 ## Feedback / Questions?

+This analysis is a follow-up of a previous analysis done in collaboration with Andrew Ancheta(andrew.ancheta@gmail.com): [https://github.com/2ndrew2ncheta/Advanced-Data-Group-Project-3](url)

 Contact:
   - Nicholas Morgan at nikolaimorgan@protonmail.com.